Valve Test Pressure Chart – API 598 Hydrostatic Test & ASME B16.34 P-T Rating

 API 598 – Testing Pressure (ASME Classes)

 Hydrostatic body (shell) test, seat closure test, and pneumatic air test pressures for ASME pressure classes 150# through 2500#.
-All values in kg/cm² with psig equivalents.
+All values in kg/cm² with psig equivalents in parentheses.

 (Seat)